 Expose children to pets or animals

 Being around pets and animals is a good way to help young children identify emotions and connect with others.
 Pets can be very emotional, and there's a slight depersonalization with animals since it's not a peer or sibling.
 If your dog is jumping up on you when you get home, help your child put into words that's how we know they're happy.

 Ask questions about conflicts

 As your child gets older, parents can help them understand different perspectives in challenging social situations.
 Once they calm down, keep it curious, not accusatory.
 Don't ask, “What did you do?” but instead ask, “That sounds like a really intense situation.
 Any idea what's going on with that other person?
 It sounds like she had a strong reaction.”
 Keep the conversation collaborative, not confrontational, to work through the problem.

 Highlight the challenge of technology

 Texting and social media can cloud the ability to recognize how the person on the other end feels.
 Remind your child that with only words, you can't see facial expressions or hear the tone of their voice.
 Caution them to slow down in their reactivity to written communications and recognize they're not getting the full picture of that communication.
 And vice versa, ensure your child knows that when they send written communications to others, they should be cognizant that the person on the other end can't see their non-verbal cues.

 Use holidays as an opportunity to teach giving

 Holidays can be a great time to work in creative ways to develop empathy in kids.
-"One thing parents can do is involve their child in present shopping for a sibling or friend," says Dr. Laux.
-"Introduce them to that joy of giving when they see someone open a gift they were part of picking out."
+You can include your child in present shopping for a sibling or friend to introduce them to that joy of giving when they see someone open a gift they were part of picking out.